 Promoting quality content for children, supporting digital literacy and helping to prepare America’s next generation to compete in the digital economy are of the utmost priority to the Council, as is reflected in the Council Charter.
 Notwithstanding, we believe that these efforts would be better applied elsewhere.US, than within the existing kids.us framework or on undertaking to change this legislations and are consistent with the request to suspend kids.us with for the remaining term of the .US Contract.

-> The Council is seeking public comments on the following questions:
+The Council sought public comments on the following questions:

-> - Do you support the continued suspension of the kids.us namespace for the term of the .US contract?
+- Do you support the continued suspension of the kids.us namespace for the term of the .US contract?

 - How should .US and the Stakeholder Council promote these same goals in today’s internet landscape?